How Much Does It Cost to Open a Restaurant? [Restaurant Startup Costs]

 What Restaurant Startup Costs You Can Expect

-There are many variables involved in opening a restaurant — there is no one size fits all answer to how much you can expect to pay.
-But having a thorough understanding of the areas where you intend to spend your money will offer you more clarity on final expected costs.
+There are many variables involved in opening a restaurant — there is no one-size-fits-all answer to how much you can expect to pay.
+However, having a thorough understanding of the areas where you intend to spend your money will offer you more clarity on the final expected costs.

 Failing to plan properly is the best plan for failure.
 When starting out, you and your team should take the necessary time to plan your course — which includes knowing how you’ll pay for every aspect of starting your restaurant.

-By nature, restaurants work on very small margins and have many moving parts, so if you start with a poorly designed layout, you may lose thousands in additional labor and lost customers.
-An uncomfortably seating area will discourage people from lingering and ordering a second drink.
+By nature, restaurants work on very small margins and have many moving parts, so if you start with a poorly designed layout, you may lose thousands in additional labour and lost customers.
+An uncomfortable seating area will discourage people from lingering and ordering a second drink.
 Spotty construction and poor equipment choices can cost you twice as much down the road.

 Here are some of the biggest restaurant startup costs and restaurant expenses you can anticipate.